tigera-cs/Calico-Foundation/2.2-networking-pod-connectivity-advanced-lab/README.md

 In this cluster Calico has been configured to allocate IP addresses for pods from the `10.48.0.0/24` CIDR (which is a subset of the `10.48.0.0/16` configured on Kubernetes).

-Overall we have the following address ranges:
+We have the following address ranges configured in this cluster.

 | CIDR         |  Purpose                                                  |
 |--------------|-----------------------------------------------------------|